7 System Elements

 2019 Task Force

-City government support for community development through the recognition of CDOs as critical partners, the provision of financial support, and ongoing partnerships with CDOs to help fulfill the city’s master plan and other neighborhood plans.
+City government support for community development through the recognition of CDOs as critical partners, the provision of city funding for the work, and ongoing partnerships with CDOs to help fulfill the city’s master plan and other neighborhood plans.

-- City Partnership Task Force has finished recommended Principles of Engagement for Detroit government and neighborhoods.
+- City Partnership Task Force finished recommended Principles of Engagement for Detroit government and neighborhoods and presented them at the Summit, where they were well received.

-- The same Task Force has generated a CD‐City Government Partnership Opportunity List complete with some early action projects.
+- The same Task Force has generated a CD‐City Government Partnership Opportunity List complete with some early action projects – one of which focuses on a partnership between CDOs, Detroit Housing & Revitalization Department and the Detroit Land Bank Authority.

-- The Task Force presented Policy Priorities: Call To Action to facilitate community development in Detroit neighborhoods.
+- At the 2018 Summit the City Engagement Task Force presented Policy Priorities: Call To Action to facilitate community development in Detroit neighborhoods.
+These policies focus primarily on affordability in housing and other living costs for residents.

 2019 Task Force